 Noonan syndrome is an autosomal dominant condition.
-This means only one parent has to pass down the faulty gene for the baby to have the syndrome.
+This means only one parent has to pass down the nonworking gene for the child to have the syndrome.
 However, some cases may not be inherited.

 Tests depend on the symptoms, but may include:

 Genetic testing can help diagnose this syndrome.

 There is no specific treatment.
 Your doctor will suggest treatment to relieve or manage symptoms.
 Growth hormone has been used successfully to treat short height in some persons with Noonan syndrome.

 The Noonan Syndrome Support Group, Inc. -- www.noonansyndrome.org